 - Notably, a federal court dismissed the lawsuit filed against MIT on these issues.

-MIT has taken steps to improve and accelerate its student disciplinary processes
+MIT has taken steps to improve its student disciplinary processes

 Safe campus environment